Massimo Vitali was born in Como, Italy, in 1944. He moved to London after high-school, where he studied Photography at the London College of Printing.

 Over the past 22 years he has developed a new approach to portraying the world, illuminating the apotheosis of the Herd, expressing and commenting through one of the most intriguing, palpable forms of contemporary art – Photography.

-He lives and works in Lucca, Italy, and in Berlin, Germany.
+He lives and works in Lucca, Italy.